-Cambly has implemented additional protections for tutors when working with free-trial students.
-When working with a free-trial student, the student's camera will be turned off by default.
+Cambly has implemented additional protections for tutors when working with trial students.
+When working with a trial student, the student's camera will be turned off by default.
 Once the tutor has a chance to feel comfortable with a user, they can then choose to switch the student’s video/camera on.

-In addition, you have the option to opt out of all free trial calls.
-Simply visit your Tutor Dashboard and click on the drop-down feature to select “Paid Users Only,” this means you will only be visible to paid Cambly students.
+In addition, you have the option to opt out of all trial calls.
+Simply visit your Tutor Dashboard and click on the drop-down feature to select “Paid Users Only,” this means you will be visible to all students except trial students.
 You can switch this visibility on or off as much as you like.

 Religion, Politics, or Other Controversial Subjects